MLBB M3 World Championship: Background

 M3 is the third series of the Mobile Legends World Championship and is held in the same year as the second series was held in the same nation.
 M3 features 16 teams with each qualifying for their regional or national qualifiers known as the Mobile Legends: Bang Bang Professional League or MPL.
 These teams were all announced on the same day with their roster on 25 November 2021.
 M3 features 11 Asian Teams, 1 North American Team, 1 Arabian-Region Team and 3 Latin American Teams.

 Coronavirus

-The COVID-19 pandemic, posed a significant challenge for the organizers of the World Championships as the venue in Singapore provided strict health regulations provided by the Government as well as the players travelling from abroad.
+The COVID-19 pandemic in Singapore posed a significant challenge for the organizers of the World Championships as the venue in Singapore provided strict health regulations provided by the Government of Singapore as well as the players travelling from abroad.
 However, on 8 August 2021, Moonton, the developer of the game Mobile Legends: Bang Bang announced and confirmed that M3 will be happening by the end of 2021.